-For every version of a policy, as long as you do not deploy a new configuration, changes that you make and save become sub-versions of the same policy version.
-Click on a sub-version to go back to it at any time.
+For the latest version of the policy, successive changes are considered revisions of the same version of the policy.
+Click on a revision to go back to it at any time.

-The icon indicates the version you are currently working on.
+The 오 icon indicates the revision you are currently working on.